Integrating Reward Maximization and Population Estimation: Sequential Decision-Making for Internal Revenue Service Audit Selection: Results

-A key motivator for our work is that unnecessary randomness in audit selection will not only be suboptimal for the government, but could impose unnecessary burdens on taxpayers~\citep{lawsky2008fairly,davis2012unequal}.
-In particular, an issue that has received increasing attention by policymakers and commentators in recent years concerns the fair allocation of audits by income~\citep{kiel,irs2021update,treasury2021american}.
+\textbf{A more focused approach audits higher cumulative total positive income.} A key motivator for our work is that inefficiently-allocated randomness in audit selection will not only be suboptimal for the government, but could impose unnecessary burdens on taxpayers~\citep{lawsky2008fairly,davis2012unequal}.
+An issue that has received increasing attention by policymakers and commentators in recent years concerns the fair allocation of audits by income~\citep{kiel,irs2021update,treasury2021american}.
 Although we do not take a normative position on the precise contours of a fair distribution of audits, we examine how alternative models shape the income distribution of audited taxpayers.

 As shown in Figure~\ref{fig:income}, we find that as methods become more optimal we see an increase in the total positive income (TPI) of the individuals selected for audit (RF Greedy selects between \$1.8M and \$9.4M more cumulative TPI than LDA Greedy, effect size 95\% CI matched by seed).
-In Figure~\ref{fig:income2} we show the distribution of ABS hyperparameter settings we sampled.
+We also show the distribution of ABS hyperparameter settings we sampled.
 As the settings are more likely to increase reward and decrease no change rates, the cumulative TPI increases.
-This indicates that low-income individuals are less likely to be audited as models are more likely to sample in the higher range of the risk distribution.
-We confirm this in Figure~\ref{fig:classes} which shows the distribution of activity classes sampled by different approaches.
+This indicates that taxpayers with lower TPI are less likely to be audited as models are more likely to sample in the higher range of the risk distribution.
+We confirm this in Figure~\ref{fig:income} (top) which shows the distribution of activity classes sampled by different approaches.
 These classes are used as strata in the NRP sample.
 The UCB and RF Greedy approaches are more likely to audit taxpayers with more than \$1M in TPI (with UCB sampling this class significantly more, likely due to heteroskedasticity).
 More optimal approaches also significantly sample those with $<$\$200K in TPI, but more than \$200K reported on their Schedule C or F tax return forms (used to report business and farm income, respectively).